Q: What is Rotational Dining aboard Disney Cruise Lines and how does it work?

 Can I select the time I want to eat each night?
 Yes.
-At the time you book in your cruise you will have the option to choose from Main Seating or Second Seating for your dining.
-Main Seating aboard a Disney Cruise takes place at 5:45pm and Second seating takes place 8:15pm.
-On the Disney Dream, this dining assignment also dictates when you will see Broadway-style shows.
+At the time you book your cruise you will have the option to choose from Main Seating or Second Seating for your dining.
+Main Seating aboard a Disney Cruise takes place at 5:45 pm and Second seating takes place 8:15 pm.
+On your cruise, this dining assignment also dictates when you will see Broadway-style shows.
 For instance, if you are in Main Seating you will see the evening shows at 8:30 each night after you’ve eaten.
 If you are in the Second Seating you will see you show at 6.15 before you’ve had your dinner.
 Main Seating tends to be the preferred option and will fill up the quickest.
 Second Seating may offer a nice option for adults cruising who don’t mind taking their dinners later in the evening.

 Main Seating tends to book up really quickly so depending on how close you book to your departure date, you may find that it is already filled up and you have to choose Second Seating.
 If this is the case, you do have the option of being waitlisted for Main Seating and will automatically be moved should something come up.